-Figure 37.
-Impaired Driving Crashes, 2015-2019 (Source: NMDOT, 2021)
+Figure 36.
+Graphic.
+Impaired driving crashes, 2015-2019 (Source: NMDOT, 2021).

-The impaired driving crash tree shown in Figure 37 indicates those crashes in the Santa Fe region that have alcohol or drugs identified in the SAMS database as a factor in the cause of the crash.
+The impaired driving crash tree shown in figure 37 indicates those crashes in the Santa Fe region that have alcohol or drugs identified in the SAMS database as a factor in the cause of the crash.
 Approximately 50 percent of the total impaired driving crashes occur on Friday, Saturday, and Sunday.
-On these three days of the week, all of the fatal and serious injury crashes occurred on the urban local roads in the region.
+On these three days of the week, all of the fatal and serious injury crashes occurred on the urban local streets and roads in the region.
 A review of the data indicates that the largest number of impaired driving crashes occurred during dark conditions.